dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * **Button Type Configuration**: This feature allows users to configure the physical button type, with options including rocker/toggle and push button.
 * **Button Events**: Supports "Push" events for both buttons.
 * **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".
-* **Contact Sensor**: If enabled in Preferences panel, track open/closed state using two Contact Sensor child devices (button pushed events are not published anymore).
+* **Contact Sensor**: If enabled in Preferences panel, track open/closed state using two Contact Sensor child devices.

 #### Pairing Instructions
 1. Power off the device.